Scaling event-driven systems with RabbitMQ

 Database ensures transactional consistency

-Kafka enables high-throughput event distribution, but a scalable platform depends on contracts, ownership, and operational discipline.
+RabbitMQ enables high-throughput event distribution, but a scalable platform depends on contracts, ownership, and operational discipline.
 Without those, topic growth and schema drift create long-term fragility.

 Treat Event Schemas as Public APIs